openenergymonitor/EmonLibCM/readme.md

 &nbsp;

 **Acknowledgements.**
-Jörg Becker (@joergbecker32) for his background work on interrupts and the ADC.
+Jörg Becker (@joergbecker32) for his background work on interrupts and the ADC.<br>
-Robin Emley (@calypso_rae) for his energy diverter software, from which the major part of the library was derived by @TrystanLea
+Robin Emley (@calypso_rae) for his energy diverter software, from which the major part of the library was derived by @TrystanLea<br>
 @ursi (Andries) and @mafheldt (Mike Afheldt) for suggestions made at https://community.openenergymonitor.org/t/emonlib-inaccurate-power-factor/3790 and https://community.openenergymonitor.org/t/rms-calculations-in-emonlib-and-learn-documentation/3749/3

 &nbsp;